 - a.
 First, if a student wishes to follow honours degree in a study area, He / She should have passed the main courses of the study area with GPA 3.0, as follow: - i.
 Islamic Thought and Civilization: ICM 11013 Foundation of Islamic Culture & Civilization and ICM 12023 Islam: Belief and Concepts. - ii.
 Islamic Banking and Finance: -IBM 11013 Fundamentals of Islamic Economics and IBM 12013 Introduction to Islamic Banking & Finance. - iii.
 Islamic Law and Legislation: -ILM 11013 Introduction to Islamic Shari'ah and ILM 12023 Islamic Jurisprudence. - iv.
 Arabic Language and Literature: -LLM 11023 Arabic Morphology and LLM 12043 Arabic Syntax. - v.
 Linguistics and Translation: -LTM 11023 Translation Studies and LTM 12043 Introduction to Linguistics. - b.
 Should not have earned "E" grade in any course unit of Level 01. - c.
 Should have obtained overall GPA not less than 2.70. - d.
-Should have obtained a GPA of not less than 2.70 (B) in English for the Islamic Banking Honours Programme.
+Should have obtained a GPA of not less than 2.70 (B-) in English for the Islamic Banking Honours Programme.

 If a student has obtained GPA of not less than 3 calculated for the course units in the field of specialization (for example, ICM 11013 Foundation of Islamic Culture & Civilization and IBM 11013 Fundamentals of Islamic Economics) in the level one, and failed to sit for any other main course units (subject X or Y) offered in the Level one on medical ground (with the recommendation of the University Medical Officer) may be allowed to follow Honours degree programme (for example, Islamic Banking and Finance) with the approval of Faculty Board and Senate.
-In such a case, the student should complete the main course units (subject X or Y) in the subsequent examination and earn the GPA of not less than 2.7 (fulfil the selection criteria a & b).
-Failure to complete the course units (subject X or Y) will result in transferring the student to Bachelor of Arts.
+In such a case, the student should complete the main course units (subject X or Y) will result in transferring the student to Bachelor of Arts.